OussemaLouati/Onedot_data_engineering_assignement/README.md

 ![data-flow](assets/data-flow.png)

-## Product matching, enriching existing products, adding new products

-1. Prequisites:
-    - A target Database
-    - New Products to integrate

-2. Test product similarity
-  Approaches:
-    - `Deep Metric Learning`, eg: [BERT](https://aclanthology.org/2020.ecomnlp-1.7.pdf) ,
-      - Advantages: This has proved to have Good Performance across complex problems.
-      - Potential issues: Model is so big and needs a large amount of resources
-    - `Deep learning model` which takes in the two product names and model type and computes a `similarity` score:
-      - Advantages: Won't take much resources
-      - Disadvantages: Won't work on products with different spellings

-3. `If` product matches existing one:
-     We enrich existing products with attributes that exists in the new product and are missing from the target database `Else` We add new product to the target database

-4. Deep learning model is trained continuously on the Target database and best model checkpoint is saved.
-When new products come, we use the latest checkpoint to run the inference pipeline.

 ## Extra

 1. To map cities to their corresponding country code, we used an external database downloaded from: [geonames-all-cities-with-a-population-1000](https://public.opendatasoft.com/explore/dataset/geonames-all-cities-with-a-population-1000)